 Q: When and where can I apply for the Dipsea Race?

-A: The Race application is mailed out (via the Postal Service) on March 15th to everyone who was registered for the Race the previous year, whether you actually ran the race or not.
-If you were not registered, you may download and print the application in PDF format from our website on March 16th.
+A: The pre-filled online race application is made available to everyone who was registered for the Race the previous year, whether you actually ran the race or not, in mid-March.
+Previous participants may print this application, sign it, and mail it.
+If you were not registered previously, you may download and print a blank application in PDF format from our website a few hours after.
 The dates may shift slightly when they fall on weekends, so be sure to check Dipsea.org in the days and weeks prior.

 Q: "Download and print?"
 Don't you have an online registration option?

 A: No. Because the space in the race is very limited, we prefer to keep this a local race.
 And in order to slightly favor local runners, we require that all applications be mailed to our PO Box.
 Presumably, this would mean that the applications that have less distance to travel would take less time to get to us.
 That said, we're looking into having an online registration process for the 2013 race, but we're still working out the details.

 Q: Would the fastest way for the application to get to you be to drop it off at the Mill Valley Post Office?

 A: No. In previous years, the fastest way to get your application to us was to hand-deliver it to the Mill Valley Post Office, but the officials there tell us they won't accept and hand cancel letters directly for our post office box in Mill Valley.
 We understand that Dipsea applications posted at the Mill Valley post office will go to a regional facility for sorting and then will be delivered to the Mill Valley Post Office.
 Note that you may send the application by USPS Overnight Mail.
 However, neither FedEx nor UPS delivers to our P.O.
 Box.